An Approach to Implementing Intent-Based Networking

 Brite box switches are based on similar hardware but carry a brand name, such as Dell Technologies or Edgecore Networks.
 But customers are free to run whatever network operating system they like on top.

-In addition to choice and generally higher performance, the white/brite box approach offers significant capital cost savings vs. the premium prices that legacy vendors command.
+In addition to choice and generally higher performance, the approach offers significant capital cost savings vs. the premium prices that legacy vendors command.

 CHOICE OF SOFTWARE VENDORS

-The open approach also enables customers to run their choice of software, in terms of the network operating system running on top of their white/brite box switches and in the automation framework that drives the open IBN system.
+The approach also enables customers to run their choice of software, in terms of the network operating system running on top of their network switches and in the automation framework that drives the IBN system.

 FAMILIAR TOOLS